Walter de la Haye: Charged with corruption

 His possession of substantial landed estates in Counties Waterford and Kilkenny, and his increasingly central role in Government, led to a clash with the le Poer family, whose power in the south-east of Ireland was growing steadily.
 The conflict led him to arrest and imprison the principal troublemaker of the family, Robert le Poer, on an unspecified charge.
 It may well have been the le Poers, aided by the Bishop of Emly, William de Clifford, who brought charges of corruption and "oppression" (the latter was a rather vague concept) against Haye in connection with his office of Escheator.
 The charges principally turned on his alleged harsh treatment of Crown tenants, whom he was accused of crippling financially with exorbitant rents.
 These were linked to similar but more credible charges against the Treasurer of Ireland, Nicholas de Clere (or Nicholas le Clerk) and his brother William, who had also quarrelled with Bishop de Clifford.

 Haye went to England in 1290 to answer the charges against him and was completely exonerated.
-King Edward made clear his high regard for Haye, and his belief that Haye as Escheator had acted in the best interests of the Crown, especially in the matter of Crown rents.
-Edward did tactfully suggest that Haye should spend less time in sending lengthy and time-consuming reports about Irish affairs back to England.
+King Edward made clear his high regard for Haye, and his belief that as Escheator he had acted in the best interests of the Crown, especially in the matter of Crown rents.
+Edward did tactfully suggest that Haye should spend less time sending lengthy and time-consuming reports about Irish affairs back to England.

-The unfortunate Nicholas de Clere, on the other hand, was arrested on similar charges of corruption, and spent his last years in prison, having failed to have proven his innocence to the King's satisfaction, or been able to pay off his massive debts to the Crown.
-De Clere's brother William was also imprisoned briefly, but later restored to favour.
+The unfortunate Nicholas de Clere, on the other hand, was arrested on similar charges of corruption, and spent his last years in prison, having failed to have proven his innocence to the King's satisfaction, and unable to pay off his massive debts to the Crown.
+De Clere's brother William was also imprisoned briefly, but later restored to royal favour.

 Haye, despite his high standing at Court, made the familiar complaint of civil servants in that era that his salary was constantly in arrears.
 He also complained about the difficulty in compiling his accounts.